adeola2020-git/terraform-ansible-cba-group2-project-/README.md

-# Task: Automated Deployment of Virtual Machines onAWS
+# Task: Automated Deployment of Virtual Machines on AWS

 ## Overview: